codedthemes/dashboardkit-react-documentation/pre-requisites.md

 ---
-description: Pre Requisites needed to run and build berry
+description: Pre Requisites needed to run and build DashboardKit
 ---

 # Pre-requisites